viethnguyen/goodreads-books/README.md

 # goodreads-books
-A web app that retrieve a list of books from Goodreads and displays it in a more compact, readable format.
+A web app that retrieves a list of books from Goodreads and displays it in a more compact, readable format.

 ## Features

-- Connect to Goodreads to get information.
+- Connect to Goodreads to get book data.
-- Parse the response from Goodreads to get needed information.
+- Parse the response from Goodreads to get the necessary fields.
-- Use Snap to serve a web page displaying the books.
+- Use Snap to serve a web page displaying the book details.

 ## How to run

 The project is compiled
 using [Stack](https://docs.haskellstack.org/en/stable/README/) build
 tool.
-After install it, compile the app:
+After installing it, compile the app:

 ```sh
 $ stack install